 While it is easy to assume that the thoughts that you have are directly related to the person you are, the truth is that at the deepest level of your being, you are nothing but pure awareness, love, and happiness.
 Thanks to the inner exploration efforts of spiritual sages, the daily goal of meditation was discovered: To reconnect with this dynamic and vibrant part of yourself.

 As we grow up, and gather additional references, we are continually becoming more conditioned to act based upon the internal dialogue patterns that come from our self-concept or ego.
 We come to believe that we actually are our thoughts, emotions, and feelings.
 This, however, can also be proven inaccurate by observing the constantly changing nature of these things.
-Even our physical bodies are changing on a constant basis.
+Even our physical bodies are changing on a constant basis. which is why we need to be in tune with ourselves.
+It can be challenging to be still and relaxed for meditation sometimes, so some people decide to use Ohio dispensaries to acquire cannabis to put them in the right frame of mind to process their thoughts and feelings.
 The truth is that the thoughts, emotions, and feelings that we experience are nothing more then the clouds passing over a beautiful blue sky, and the deepest part of yourself is this sky.

 By utilizing meditation techniques, ancient spiritual sages were able to uncover this reality, and if you are willing to undertake a regular meditation practice, you too can realize this truth.